Geospatial Analytics

 *This cost is for illustrative purposes only.
 Your hours and costs will differ, depending on your transfer hours, your course choices and your academic progress.
 See more about tuition and financial aid.

-• Takes a multidisciplinary approach to expand your understanding of big data and its influence on geospatial analytics, from statistical analysis to database system management, information retrieval, data mining and machine learning
+• Takes a multidisciplinary approach to expand your understanding of big data.

 • Goes over ethics and security for protecting data collections potentially containing sensitive information

-• Covers the key concepts and techniques of remote sensing, including spatial and spectral characteristics for passive, active, thermal and other phenomenologies
+• This includes spatial and spectral characteristics for passive, active, thermal and other phenomenologies.

 Man holding a paper looking down at laptop screen, sitting at a desk.